Practice overview

 Leasehold & leasehold management

-Priya is regularly instructed in a wide variety of leasehold matters, including improper management, service charge disputes and forfeiture.
+Priya is regularly instructed in a wide variety of leasehold matters, including improper management, leasehold enfranchisement, service charge disputes, forfeiture and claims involving right to manage companies.

 Recent work